Have you heard of guaranteed SEO services? If you have, you should know that they are fake! Stick with me.

 However, this is not the only issue at hand.

-There are several things that are common for all the big SEO companies:
+Several things are common for all the big SEO companies:

 - Their reputation usually precedes them